lanceman2/Quickstream_dev/README.md

 We provide just a modular streaming paradigm without a particular end application use case.
 The idea of inter-module data types is not introduced, that would limit it's use, and can be considered at a higher software interface layer.
 So we keep inter-module data typing outside the scope of quickstream.

-The stream may repartition its' process and threading scheme at launch-time and run-time based on stream flow measures, and so it can be adaptive and can be programmed to be self optimizing at run-time.
-Most of the other stream frame-works just can't do that, they only have one thread and process running scheme that is hard coded, like one thread per filter, or one process per filter which for "simple" filters would be suboptimal.

-You can change the filter stream topology on the fly.
-Loading and unloading filters and reconnecting filters at run-time.

 In the future benchmarking will tell.
 TODO: Add links here...